SEIR-7-06/ajax-and-apis/README.md

 Later in this lesson, we'll take a look at some examples of how we can make API calls.

-Before we start using these APIs, let's take a step back and look at AJAX: A group of technologies we can use to load data into different parts of our page.
+Before we start using these APIs, let's look at AJAX: A group of technologies we can use to load data into different parts of our page.

 #### What is AJAX?